AUDIE CORNISH, Host:

-Dr. ERIC TOONE (Deputy Director for Technology, ARPA-E, Duke University): The ultimate goal is the same, right?
+ERIC TOONE: The ultimate goal is the same, right?
 The ultimate goal is to say, How can we take solar photons and convert that into a liquid fuel at higher efficiencies than we know we can do using plants?

 HARRIS: Plants right now are grown to produce biofuels, like ethanol from corn.
 But green plants typically convert far less than 1 percent of sunlight into fuel.

 TOONE: So the name of the game is to say, well, you know, can we do better than that?